growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 Set up a Slack workspace for notifications.

-1. Access the security settings page (/admin/notification) in the administration panel.
+1. Access the security settings page (/admin/notification) in the Management page.
 1. Input the required information for the Slack Incoming Webhooks setting, and click the Update button.

 - **Webhook URL**